Air Force member pleads guilty to assault, taking MDMA

-A female member of the Air Force who took MDMA and indecently assaulted another woman has been found guilty at a Court Martial in Wellington this morning.
+A female member of the Air Force who took MDMA and assaulted another woman has been found guilty at a Court Martial in Wellington this morning.

-Leading Aircraftman Nicole Leger was found guilty of indecent assault for her conduct at a house party in Lower Hutt in June 2020.
+Leading Aircraftman Nicole Leger was found guilty of assault for her conduct at a house party in Lower Hutt in June 2020.

-She faced charges of consuming and offering to supply a Class B drug and one charge of indecent assault in May last year.
+She faced charges of consuming and offering to supply a Class B drug and one charge of assault in May last year.
 However, the trial was halted as the prosecution announced it would appeal a decision the judge had made to allow the use of a key piece of evidence.

 This morning Leger appeared by video link to the Trentham Military Camp where she pleaded guilty to one charge of consuming a Class B substance and one charge of assault.